oracle/rwloadsim/docs/INSTALL.md

  * For several workloads, gnuplot must be installed.
  * To browse sources, cscope is recommended

-## Installation
+## Stand alone installation

 On the system where you are going to run rwloadsim, create a publicly available directory where you simply use a command like
 ```
 tar -zxvf rwloadsim-linux-x86_64-bin-2.3.0.tgz